Voyz/databay/docs/source/_intro/logging.rst

     logging.getLogger('databay.APSPlanner').setLevel(logging.DEBUG)

-You can attach new handlers to any of these loggers in order to implement custom logging behaviour - such as a :any:`FileHandler <logging.FileHandler>` to log into a file.
+You can attach new handlers to any of these loggers in order to implement custom logging behaviour - such as a :any:`FileHandler <logging.FileHandler>` to log into a file, or a separate :any:`StreamHandler <logging.StreamHandler>` to customise the print signature.